sooriyaarachchi/pybites.github.io-src/content/guest-twitter-tags.md

 		top_tags = sorted(D.items(),key=operator.itemgetter(1), reverse=True)[:TOP_NUMBER]
 		return top_tags

-Though the top 10 tags were getting retrieved.
-But, similarity had to be calculated as well.
+The top 10 tags were getting retrieved but similarity had to be calculated as well.
 For calculating the similarity.
 SequenceMatcher came in handy.
-Based on the input words it returns a value that shows how much are the two words similar.
-Given threshold was 0.85.
-So, anything above this value was considered as similar.
+Based on the input words it returns a value that shows how similar the two words are.
+Given threshold was 0.85 so anything above this value was considered similar.

 	def get_similarities(tags):
 		"""